jbcodeforce/kafka-studies/docs/strimzi.md

       All those resources are labelled with `strimzi` name.

 !!!
 Error
-        In case of the installatiob fails with error like: " kafka.kafka.strimzi.io is forbidden: User "system:serviceaccount:eda-strimzi-21 :strimzi-cluster-operator" cannot watch resource "kafkas" in API group "kafka.strimzi.io" in the namespace "eda-strimzi-21 ", you need to add cluster role to the strimzi operator user by doing the following commands:
+        In case of the installation fails with error like: " kafka.kafka.strimzi.io is forbidden: User "system:serviceaccount:eda-strimzi-21 :strimzi-cluster-operator" cannot watch resource "kafkas" in API group "kafka.strimzi.io" in the namespace "eda-strimzi-21 ", you need to add cluster role to the strimzi operator user by doing the following commands:
   ```shell
   oc adm policy add-cluster-role-to-user strimzi-cluster-operator-namespaced --serviceaccount strimzi-cluster-operator -n eda-strimzi-21
   oc adm policy add-cluster-role-to-user strimzi-entity-operator --serviceaccount strimzi-cluster-operator -n eda-strimzi-21